json-structure/json-structure/README.md

     // types is a mapping of type names to
     // type declarations.
 Type declarations are
-    // the primary components of JSON structures.
+    // the primary components of JSON Structures.

     "types": {
        "a": { ... },